NTI-Gymnasieingenjor/Cafeteria-skylt/README.md

 ![Cafeteria-skylten](../Cafeteria-skylt/Documentations/images/Cafeteria-skylten.png)

-This project is based on 1080 x 1920 resolution
+This project is based on a 1080 x 1920 resolution

 To view the website on this resolution use the inspect tool by pressing right click on website